Mamadou N'Diaye (basketball, born 1975): NBA career

-N'Diaye was the 26th first-round selection by the Denver Nuggets in the 2000 NBA Draft.
+N'Diaye was the 26th first-round selection by the Denver Nuggets in the 2000 NBA draft.
 He was one of the oldest players ever selected in the NBA draft at 25 years of age.
 In January 2001, N'Diaye was traded with Keon Clark and Tracy Murray to the Toronto Raptors in exchange for Kevin Willis, Aleksandar Radojević, Garth Joseph, a second round draft pick and a $564,603 trade exception.

 N'Diaye appeared in his first NBA game during the 2000-01 season with the Raptors.
 He played in Toronto through the 2002-03 season.
 His tenure in Toronto coincided with that of the tail-end of veteran All-Star Hakeem Olajuwon's.
 Mamadou admits, "practicing against Hakeem helped me tremendously."

 He signed with the Dallas Mavericks in January 2004 but was released later that month.
 He signed with the Atlanta Hawks in February 2004 but was assigned to the Asheville Altitude of the NBDL.
 In March 2004, he was released by the Hawks and returned to the Altitude.
 He also signed again with the Hawks later that month.

 N'Diaye signed with the Los Angeles Clippers in August 2004 but was waived in June 2005.
 In 11 games with the Clippers, he averaged 1.8 points and 1.6 rebounds in 6.5 minutes per contest.

 In October 2005, he joined the Golden State Warriors, wearing number 32, but was waived later that month.
 He signed with PAOK BC later that season.

 He played in 69 games in the NBA, averaging 3.8 points on .427 shooting and .736 free throws with 3.3 rebounds, 2.1 fouls and 0.9 blocks in 12.4 minutes.
-His final NBA game was played on April 20th, 2005 in a 86 - 75 victory over the New Orleans Hornets.
+His final NBA game was played on April 20, 2005, in a 86–75 victory over the New Orleans Hornets.
 N'Diaye played for 5 minutes and the only stat he recorded was 1 block.

 Coaching career

 In 2011, he joined Coastal Carolina University as an assistant coach.
 On April 18, 2014, N'Diaye became an assistant coach for Georgia Tech.

 In 2019, N’Diaye became an associate coach at the University of San Francisco.

-In June of 2021, N'Diaye became assistant coach for UCF Knights men's basketball.
+In June 2021, N'Diaye became assistant coach for UCF Knights men's basketball.